entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Romer, A.S., 1957.
 The Appendicular Skeleton of the Permian Embolomerous Amphibian Archeria.
 Contributions from the Museum of Paleontology, v.
 13, no. 5, p.
 105-159.

 Romer, A.S., and Price, L.W., 1940.
 Review of the Pelycosauria.
 Geological Society of America Special Papers, v.
 28, p.
-1-538. doi: 10.1130/SPE28-p1
+1-538. https://doi.org/10.1130/SPE28-p1

 Romer, A.S., and Witter, R.V., 1942.
 Edops, a Primitive Rhachitomous Amphibian from the Texas Red Beds.
 The Journal of Geology 50(8):925-960. https://doi.org/10.1086/625101

+Ronchi, A., & Santi, G. (2003).
+Non-marine biota from the Lower Permian of the central Southern Alps (Orobic and Collio basins, N Italy): a key to the paleoenvironment.
+Geobios, 36(6), 749–760.

+Ronchi, A., Marchetti, L., Klein, H., & Groenewald, G. H. (2023).
+A Middle Permian Oasis for Vertebrate and Invertebrate Life in a High-Energy Fluvial Palaeoecosystem of Southern Gondwana (Karoo, Republic of South Africa).
+Geosciences, 13(11), 325. [https://doi.org/10.3390/geosciences13110325](https://doi.org/10.3390/geosciences13110325)

+Rubidge, B. S., & Day, M. O. (2020).
+Biostratigraphy of the *Eodicynodon* Assemblage Zone (Beaufort Group, Karoo Supergroup), South Africa.
+South African Journal of Geology, 123(2), 141–148.

+Rubidge, B. S., Day, M. O., & Barbolini, N. (2013).
+Biostratigraphy of the Cistecephalus Assemblage Zone (Beaufort Group, Karoo Supergroup, South Africa).
+Journal of African Earth Sciences, 79, 101–117. [https://doi.org/10.1016/j.jafrearsci.2013.03.003](https://doi.org/10.1016/j.jafrearsci.2013.03.003)

+Rubidge, B. S., Erwin, D. H., Ramezani, J., Bowring, S. A., & de Klerk, W. J. (2013).
+High-precision temporal calibration of Late Permian vertebrate biostratigraphy: U-Pb zircon constraints from the Karoo Supergroup, South Africa.
+Geology, 41(3), 363–366. [https://doi.org/10.1130/G33622.1](https://doi.org/10.1130/G33622.1)

+Rubidge, B. S., & Day, M. O. (2020).
+Biostratigraphy of the Eodicynodon Assemblage Zone (Beaufort Group, Karoo Supergroup), South Africa.
+South African Journal of Geology, 123, 141–148. https://doi.org/10.25131/sajg.123.0010

+Rubidge, B. S., Day, M. O., & Benoit, J. (2021).
+New specimen of the enigmatic dicynodont Lanthanostegus mohoii (Therapsida, Anomodontia) from the southwestern Karoo Basin of South Africa, and its implications for Middle Permian biostratigraphy.
+Frontiers in Earth Science, 9, 668143. https://doi.org/10.3389/feart.2021.668143

+Rubidge, B. S., Day, M. O., & Benoit, J. (2023).
+First record of the rare dicynodont Colobodectes from the southern Karoo Basin of South Africa has implications for middle Permian continental biostratigraphy.
+Journal of African Earth Sciences, 208, 105097. https://doi.org/10.1016/j.jafrearsci.2023.105097

 Sallan, L. C. (2014).
 Major issues in the origins of ray-finned fish (Actinopterygii) biodiversity.
 Biol.
 Rev. Camb.
 Phil.
 Soc.
-89, 950–971. doi:10.1111/brv.12086
+89, 950–971. https://doi.org/10.1111/brv.12086

 Sallan, L. C., and Coates, M. I. (2010).
 End-Devonian extinction and a bottleneck in the early evolution of modern jawed vertebrates.
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
-107, 10131–10135. doi:10.1073/pnas.0914000107
+107, 10131–10135. https://doi.org/10.1073/pnas.0914000107

 Sanchez, S., De Ricqlès, A., Schoch, R., & Steyer, J.-S. (2010).
 A new tool for determining degrees of mineralization in fossil amphibian skeletons: The example of the Late Palaeozoic branchiosaurid Apateon from the Autun Basin, France.
-Comptes Rendus Palevol, 9(6–7), 311–317. doi:10.1016/j.crpv.2010.07.004
+Comptes Rendus Palevol, 9(6–7), 311–317. https://doi.org/10.1016/j.crpv.2010.07.004

 Sander, P. M., Rieppel, O. C., and Bucher, H. (1994).
 New marine vertebrate fauna from the Middle Triassic of Nevada.
 J. Paleontol.
 68, 676–680

 Sander, P.M., 1987.
 Taphonomy of the Lower Permian Geraldine Bonebed in Archer County, Texas.
 Palaeogeography, Palaeoclimatology, Palaeoecology, v.
 61, p.
-221-236. doi: 10.1016/0031-0182(87)90051-4
+221-236. https://doi.org/10.1016/0031-0182(87)90051-4

 Sander, P.M., 1989.
 Early Permian depositional environments and pond bonebeds in central Archer County, Texas.
 Palaeogeography, Palaeoclimatology, Palaeoecology, v.
 69, p.
-1-21. doi: 10.1016/0031-0182(89)90153-3
+1-21. https://doi.org/10.1016/0031-0182(89)90153-3

+Santi, G. (2005).
+Lower Permian environmental changes proved by ichnofaunal evidence in the Collio Formation transition of the South Alpine region (North Italy).
+Memoir of the Fukui Prefectural Dinosaur Museum.

+Santi, G., & Krieger, C. (2001).
+Lower Permian tetrapod footprints from Brembana Valley – Orobic Basin- (Lombardy, Northern Italy).
+Revue de Paléobiologie, 20(1), 45-68.

 Santos, R. V., Souza, P. A., de Alvarenga, C. J. S., Dantas, E. L., Pimentel, M. M., de Oliveira, C. G., & de Araújo, L. M. (2006).
 Shrimp U–Pb zircon dating and palynology of bentonitic layers from the Permian Irati Formation, Paraná Basin, Brazil.
 Gondwana Research, 9(4), 456–463. https://doi.org/10.1016/j.gr.2005.12.001

 Schaeffer, B., and Mangus, M. (1976).
 An Early Triassic fish assemblage from British Columbia.
 Bull.
 Am.
 Mus.
 Nat.
 Hist.
 156, 127–216

+Schaltegger, U., & Brack, P. (1999).
+Radiometric age constraints on the formation of the Collio Basin (Brescian Prealps).
+In: Cassinis G., et al. (coords), Stratigraphy and facies of the Permian deposits between eastern Lombardy and the western Dolomites.
+Field trip guide-book Inter.
+Congr. on: “The continental Permian of the Southern Alps and Sardinia (Italy)”. (p.
+71).

+Scheyer, T. M. (2007).
+Skeletal histology of the dermal armor of Placodontia: the occurrence of ‘postcranial fibro-cartilaginous bone’ and its developmental implications.
+Journal of Anatomy, 211(6), 737–753.

+Schindler, T., Poschmann, M., & Brauckmann, C. (2014).
+Vertebrate and invertebrate fossils from the Lower Permian Meisenheim Formation (Saar–Nahe Basin, SW Germany): New data on the Obermoschel locality.
+Palaeobiodiversity and Palaeoenvironments, 94(2), 205–226. https://doi.org/10.1007/s12549-013-0142-3

+Schneider, J. W., Werneburg, I., & Steyer, J.-S. (in press).
+A review of the Westphalian–Early Permian tetrapod faunas of Western and Central Europe.
+In M. J. Benton, O. R. Addo-Bediako, & J. A. Harris (Eds.), Tetrapods and Rhynchosaurs: A Memorial Volume to James M. Clark.
+Geological Society of America Special Paper.

 Schoch, R. R. (2021).
 Osteology of the Permian temnospondyl amphibian Glanochthon lellbachae and its relationships.
 Fossil Record, 24(1), 49–64. https://doi.org/10.5194/fr-24-49-2021

 Schoch, R. R., & Hampe, O. (2004).
 An eryopid-like temnospondyl from the Lower Rotliegend (Meisenheim Formation) of the Saar–Nahe Basin, SW Germany.
 Neues Jahrbuch für Geologie und Paläontologie, Abhandlungen, 232, 315–323.

 Schoch, R. R., & Sues, H.-D. (2013).
 A new dissorophid temnospondyl from the Lower Permian of Texas.
 Comptes Rendus Palevol, 12(1), 1–10. https://doi.org/10.1016/j.crpv.2012.11.003

+Schoch, R. R., & Sues, H.-D. (2022).
+The dissorophoid temnospondyl *Parioxys ferricolus* from the early Permian (Cisuralian) of Texas.
+Journal of Paleontology, 96(4), 950–960.

+Schoch, R. R., & Witzmann, F. (2009).
+Osteology and relationships of the temnospondyl genus *Sclerocephalus*.
+Zoological Journal of the Linnean Society, 157(1), 135–168. https://doi.org/10.1111/j.1096-3642.2009.00535.x

 Schoch, R. R., & Witzmann, F. (2009a).
 Osteology and relationships of the temnospondyl genus Sclerocephalus.
 Zoological Journal of the Linnean Society, 157(1), 135–168. https://doi.org/10.1111/j.1096-3642.2009.00535.x